CESNET/du-docs/docs/expose.md

 The `secretref' must match the metadata name of the `Secret'.

-*IMPORTANT
+‼️*IMPORTANT*

 The password protection is only applied to external traffic, i.e. the user will be prompted for a password.
 However, traffic from other pods will bypass authentication if it communicates directly with the `Service` IP.
-This can be mitigated by using `Network Policy'.
+This can be mitigated by using `Network Policy`.
 See [Security](/docs/security.html).

 #### Large Data Upload